nuxt-one/nuxt-one/README.md

 - [Create T3 App](https://create.t3.gg/) - The best way to start a full-stack, typesafe Next.js app.
 - [Sidebase](https://sidebase.io/) - The productive way to build fullstack Nuxt 3 applications.
+- [Atidone](https://github.com/atinux/atidone) - A full-stack application with Auth, SSR and SQL, running on the edge with Nuxt.

 ## License